nogibjj/mini_project11_xueqing_wu/README.md

 The goal of this project is to build an ETL pipeline on Databricks.

 ## Funciontality
+Extract, transform, and load data on Databricks for the birth dataset.

 ## Dataset
 The two datasets are the number of births for each year, month, and day.
 Below are data sources: